 Due to advanced farming techniques that have been culminating since the Industrial Age, America is responsible for exporting large amounts of food, in addition to putting food on the shelves in U.S. supermarkets.

-The techniques used to create and produce this food have caused new allergies to crop up like never before.
+The techniques used to create and produce this food have caused new allergies to crop up like never before, and has taken a toll on the environment.
 One of these allergens is lactose.